fleschutz/LSS/README.md

 Mode 6 - List nontrivial solutions
 ----------------------------------
-This mode calculates and lists nontrivial solutions by using a 'shotgun' algorithm in function listNontrivialSolutions().
-The additional argument is an exponent defining a value range for x, e.g. the default value of 6 means: x=[10^6..10^7].
+This mode calculates and lists nontrivial solutions for a value range of x.
+The additional argument is an exponent that defines the value range for x, e.g. 6 means: x=[10^6..10^7].

+It uses a 'shotgun' algorithm in function listNontrivialSolutions().
+For readability the following files have been numerically sorted with: `sort -g < infile > outfile`.

 * `./mode 6 3` returns: [solutions_for_10^3_range.txt](Solutions/solutions_for_10^3_range.txt) (took 0.042s on a Core i9).
 * `./mode 6 4` returns: [solutions_for_10^4_range.txt](Solutions/solutions_for_10^4_range.txt) (took 3.4s on a Core i9).